 TruePublica will shine a light on political parties, the corporations that fund them and their lobbyists along with providing informed commentary from some of the most well-known journalists from around the world whose truth-telling is second to none – often award-winning.

-In addition to TruePublica, NewsPublica.com was launched.
+In addition to TruePublica, NewsPublica.com was launched in 2017.

 The website generates the latest articles, stories and information each time you visit or refresh the page.